Knight-mare Hare: Plot

 Bugs Bunny is reading a book about the Knights of the Round Table while having his ears washed, when an apple falls and hits him on the head and the washing equipment; it transports him back to the time of King Arthur.
 When he wakes up he encounters a knight named Sir O of Kay, Earl of Watercress, who challenges him to a joust.
 Bugs trips the knight's horse, sending him flying into a castle tower.

 Pursued by a fire-breathing dragon, Bugs defeats the creature with seltzer, causing it to cry and run away.
 Seeking refuge in another castle, Bugs encounters Merlin of Monroe, a supposed sorcerer.
-Merlin attempts to use "magic powder" to transform Bugs into a pig, but Bugs turns the tables on Merlin by transforming him into a horse.
+Merlin attempts to use "magic powder" to transform Bugs into a pig, but Bugs turns the tables on Merlin by transforming him into a donkey.
 To return to the present, Bugs tosses an apple to hit himself on the head.
-Successfully returning to his own time, Bugs encounters a farmer with a plowhorse resembling Merlin's transformed state.
-Dismissing the resemblance, Bugs continues on, only to be surprised when the farmer addresses the horse as "Merlin".
+Successfully returning to his own time, Bugs encounters a farmer with a plow-donkey resembling Merlin's transformed state.
+Dismissing the resemblance, Bugs continues on, only to be surprised when the farmer addresses the donkey as "Merlin".